covjson/specification/profiles.md

 #### MultiPointSeriesCoverage profile

-- A coverage with MultiPointSeriesCoverage profile must have a domain with MultiPointSeries profile.
+- A coverage with MultiPointSeriesCoverage profile MUST have a domain with MultiPointSeries profile.

 Example:
 ```js